 Formicary corrosion is caused by a chemical reaction requiring oxygen, water and an organic acid, induced by common lubricating oils.
 It is a type of premature failure with copper in air conditioning units.
-It has been a long-standing problem with copper tubing for HVAC&R application.
+It has been a long-standing problem with copper tubing for HVAC & Refrigeration application.

 Formicary corrosion only occurs in copper-based alloys.
 Aluminium is immune to it.
 Consequently, replacing copper with aluminium creates a dual benefit of lower initial raw material costs and a reduction of warranty costs, since it is estimated that 10 percent of indoor heat exchangers fail prematurely due to formicary corrosion.

 The scientific reasoning for replacing copper tubing with aluminium stands on its own.

 The hard part of replacing copper with aluminium is in the mindset of the people and is to actually make the switch.
 My advice is to examine the technical evidence and make the change, because the more experience you have, the better your chances of staying ahead with your own product solutions.